WuerthPhoenix/neteye-azure-installation/README.md

 ## Configure the VMs to create a NetEye cluster
 > [!WARNING]
 > Before starting, make sure that all the machines are able to read `repo.wuerth-phoenix.com` and that your IP is allowed
 > to download NetEye packages.
-If not, you should request to allow the public ip associated with the NAT gateway
+If not, you should request to allow the public IP associated with the NAT gateway

 ### 1. Transform RHEL to NetEye